Sinnergod

-Sinnergod are a four piece English alternative rock band from Wigan, England.
+Sinnergod are a four-piece English alternative rock band from Wigan.
 Their sound is recognisable as an atmospheric, layered wall of sound consisting of guitar driven riffs and symphonic keyboards.
 The band, previously working under the title Sinnergod, have built a fanbase following support slots with bands such as The Misfits, Bam Margera of CKY and Jackass, Orgy, Blaze Bayley, Eso formerly Esoterica, Deathstars and Sarah Jezebel Deva from Cradle of Filth, as well as a festival appearance at Bloodstock Open Air in 2007.
 Metal Hammer magazine labelled Sinnergod as "The new goth kings of Manchester" in the September 2014 issue.

-Sinnergod have released three EPs "Two Thousand and Never", "A World In Grey" and "Behind Every Corner" and two albums The Seven Deadly Sinphonies and Sinnergod.
+Sinnergod have released three EPs "Two Thousand and Never", "A World in Grey" and "Behind Every Corner" and two albums The Seven Deadly Sinphonies and Sinnergod.

+History

-"A World In Grey"
+"A World in Grey"

 Sinnergod released "A World In Grey" on 5 May 2012, which went straight in at Number 4 in the Amazon.com Rock and Metal MP3 Download Chart, with only Led Zeppelin, Iron Maiden and Paradise Lost charted above them.
 The cover artwork features a 2003 image of the model Louise Amaryllis as photographed by Noel Taylor.
 The track listing includes the tracks "Jack" and "Monsters" which the lyrics are themed on Jack The Ripper.